michielpost/DynamicDataCMS/README.md

 - Easy installation using NuGet packages

 ## Installation Instructions
-Install `DynamicDataCms.Core` and one of the storage providers from NuGet:
+Install `DynamicDataCMS.Core` and one of the storage providers from NuGet:
-- `DynamicDataCms.Storage.CosmosDB`
+- `DynamicDataCMS.Storage.CosmosDB`
-- `DynamicDataCms.Storage.AzureStorage`
+- `DynamicDataCMS.Storage.AzureStorage`
-- `DynamicDataCms.Storage.EntityFramework`
+- `DynamicDataCMS.Storage.EntityFramework`

 Edit `Startup.cs` and add the following lines to `ConfigureServices`